msc0953/scoop-setup/README.md

 # Scoop Setup

-Provides a common installation of scoop, and essential development utilities.
+Provides a common installation of scoop, and access essential development utilities

+> NOTE: Each tool and scoop itself are not part of this project, this only facilitates the initial setup/access.
+They each have their own license (many are open source, but others may not) please review their licenses before using them.

 ### What is scoop?